meelgroup/meelgroup-website/content/software/crystalball.md

 +++

 Boolean satisfiability is a fundamental problem in computerscience with a wide range of applications including planning, configurationmanagement, design and verification of software/hardware systems.
 Modern SAT solvers achieve scalability and ro-bustness with sophisticated heuristics that are challenging to understandand explain.
 We propose to view modern conflict-driven clause learning (CDCL) solvers as a composition of classifiers and regressors for different tasks such as branching, clause memory management, and restarting.
 The current version of CrystalBall focuses on deriving a classifier to keep or throw away a learned clause.
 In a departure from recent machine learning based techniques, CrystalBall employs supervised learning anduses extensive, multi-gigabyte data extracted from runs of a single SAT solver to perform predictive analytics.
+Read this [blog post](https://www.msoos.org/2019/06/crystalball-sat-solving-data-gathering-and-machine-learning/) for more details.

 **Relevant Papers:**